andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 When I landed I was heralded as the "DDD expert".
 I'd go into meetings and people would address me as such.
 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, and that DDD would be my tool to do so.
 PROBLEM: I WAS TO SOLVE THE PROBLEMS, AND I OWNED THE DESIGN.
 DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.

 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the confluence wiki, and a significant bunch of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.
 I had to look at what was there, and how it had manifest in the team structures and codebases.
 I had to reverse engineer a big picture from the pieces I could find.
 PROBLEM: THERE WAS NO WAY IN.
 THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
 THE COGNITIVE LOAD WAS TOO HIGH.
-THIS WAS EVIDENCED IN TEH FACT THAT NO ONE DOMAIN EXPERT HAD AN END-TO-END VIEW.
+THIS WAS EVIDENCED IN THE FACT THAT NO ONE DOMAIN EXPERT HAD AN END-TO-END VIEW.

 There were additionally an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.
 PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DATA.